MicrosoftDocs/windows-itpro-docs/education/windows/switch-to-pro-education.md

 ---

 # Switch to Windows 10 Pro Education from Windows 10 Pro or Windows 10 S
-Windows 10 Pro Education is a new offering in Windows 10 Anniversary Update (Windows 10, version 1607).
+Windows 10 Pro Education is a new offering in Windows 10, version 1607.
 This edition builds on the commercial version of Windows 10 Pro and provides important management controls needed in schools by providing education-specific default settings.

 If you have an education tenant and use Windows 10 Pro or Windows 10 S devices in your schools, global administrators can opt-in to a free switch to Windows 10 Pro Education depending on your scenario.
 - [Switch from Windows 10 S to Windows 10 Pro Education](#switch-from-windows-10s-to-windows-10-pro-education)